 Now we have talked about the fact that we live in a world that is resistant to authority.
-We live in a world that is in love with personal freedom and autonomy and imagines that every individual should be able to determine his own life, his own directly, his own belief system and be perfectly fitted to do just that.
-The truth of the matter is, you are either under the authority of God as revealed in Scripture, or you are in rebellion.
-The responsibility for those in ministry is clear cut, we delineate the people, the will of God as revealed in Scripture.
+We live in a world that is in love with personal freedom and autonomy, and imagines that every individual should be able to determine his own life, his own direction, his own belief system, and be perfectly fitted to do just that.
+The truth of the matter is you are either under the authority of God as revealed in Scripture or you are in rebellion.
+The responsibility for those in ministry is clear cut: we delineate the people, the will of God as revealed in Scripture.

 We then proclaim biblical truth with authority.
 This is the Word of God that must bind the soul of every person.
-Our Lord it was who said, “Man shall not live by bread alone but by every word that proceeds out of the mouth of God.”
-We are reminded in Romans 10, preachers have a very great responsibility because people must hear the truth of God and how shall they hear without a preacher?
-Without a preacher.
+Our Lord it was who said, “Man shall not live by bread alone, but by every word that proceeds out of the mouth of God.”
+We are reminded in Romans 10 that preachers have a very great responsibility, because “people must hear the truth of God.
+And how shall they hear without a preacher, without a preacher?”